front-end-intermediate/DOM-Scripting/readme.md

 ## AJAX and APIs

-APIs, or Application Programming Interfaces, allow websites and web apps to talk to and share data with a server.
+APIs (Application Programming Interfaces) allow websites and web apps to share data with a server.

 AJAX is a method you can use to get and send data to APIs.